KasparEtter/ef1p/README.md

 Please also let me know if an explanation is difficult to follow.
 You are welcome to suggest interesting topics for me to write about.
 However, unless I explicitly asked for it, I will not accept any pull requests.
+By making a pull request, you transfer the copyright of your contribution without any limitations to [me](#copyright).

 ### Dependencies